Storyblok Raises $80M Series C - Read News

 Such as with eCommerce, stories are everywhere, making it one of the most effective methods used by eCommerce businesses.
 Consumers are constantly on the move to get what they want, in the most seamless way possible, without wasting time or money.
 Storytelling, in the context of eCommerce, allows boosting value not only to your content but also increases brand loyalty and captivates your audience, market, and industry amongst the competition.

-Section titled What is eCommerce Storytelling?
 What is eCommerce Storytelling?

 Storytelling in itself defines the social and cultural activity of sharing stories from one another, from the roots of bonfire anecdotes to narratives of fiction and non-fiction describing plots and characters for the means of providing entertainment, cultural preservation, education, and morals.